ChristianKaltenecker/PerformanceEvolution_Website/MetadataAnalysis/MetadataAnalysis.md

 10.2.7 (12.07.2017) - 10.2.11 (28.11.2017):
 * Configuration options/Interactions: delayedInnodbLogFlush (slow down)
-* Changelog: 10.2.8: Revert an InnoDB Memcached from MySQL 5.6.37; Flushes redo log too often; there are many changes to Innodb, but it is unclear which one leads to a regression
+* Change log: 10.2.8: Revert an InnoDB Memcached from MySQL 5.6.37; Flushes redo log too often; there are many changes to Innodb, but it is unclear which one leads to a regression
 * Commits:
   * [cb9648a6b5](https://github.com/MariaDB/server/commit/cb9648a6b5): Revert an InnoDB Memcached plugin fix; innodb mentioned; no speed up mentioned
   * [3f24cf2dbdc3885f47a3ea84fc6383d3007cc996](https://github.com/MariaDB/server/commit/3f24cf2dbdc3885f47a3ea84fc6383d3007cc996): speed up mentioned